 If we are not already printing your programs and tickets for you, get our samples and prices before placing your next order.
-We can satisfy you as to prices, for our prices are right.
+We can satisfy you as to prices for our prices are right prices, for our prices are right.
 THE DESERET NEWS.